justinsmorganHHC/custom-smooch-web-ui/README.md

 - See the documentation for [embedded mode](https://github.com/smooch/smooch-web#embedded-mode)

-First, let's define the html element where the default UI will go to die:
+First, let's define the html element where the default UI will be hidden:

 ```html
 <div id="no-display" style="display:none;"></div>